 From the January 20, 1934 Motion Picture Daily: "Riding actors, comprising 95 per cent of the cowboy actors, want an individual code to meet their special, unique work, which, they claim, differs much from the general extras' work."

 February, 1934 issues of the Hollywood Reporter and Hollywood Filmograph had news about a possible merger of the Riding Actors with other unions.
 But there was concern about the safety of their members.
 At the time, folks who did stunts, bit parts, background roles, and such could be members of one or several organizations.
 The headline of a February 14, 1934 Hollywood Reporter article read "EXTRAS MAY BURY AXE AND COMBINE ALL FORCES", and four groups/unions were mentioned:

 Hollywood Picture Players Assocation (one of the new unions formed in late 1933)

 Junior Screen Actors Guild (one of the new unions formed in late 1933)

 Riding Actors Assocation (also formed in late 1933)

-A week later, the Hollywood Reporter published the response from Riding Actors president Fred Burns and Secretary-Treasurer Orie O. Robertson, and following is my summation of their reply: they disagreed with any merger plans, noting that many of the 400+ members of the Riding Actors Association were also members of the other groups.
-The main concern was that the Riding Actors were the only organization representing those involved in stunt work and hazardous duty, and mergers may hinder their safety goals.
+A week later, the Hollywood Reporter published the response from Riding Actors president Fred Burns and Secretary-Treasurer Orie O. Robertson, and following is my summary of their reply: they disagreed with any merger plans, noting that many of the 400+ members of the Riding Actors Association were also members of the other groups.
+The main concern was that the Riding Actors Association were the only organization representing those involved in stunt work and hazardous duty, and mergers may hinder their safety goals.